 Imperviousness is another strong indicator of an area's ability to infiltrate water.
-Previous studies have found that increasing impervious surfaces as a result of urbanization reduces infiltration and causes increased surface runoff and larger peak discharges making it an important aspect in determining flood frequency and severity (Anderson, 1970; Hall, 1984; Arnold Jr and Gibbons, 1996; White and Greer, 2006).
-Imperviousness has been previously shown to be highly important in the Houston
+Previous studies have found that increasing impervious surfaces as a result of urbanization reduces infiltration and causes increased surface runoff and larger peak discharges, making it an important aspect in determining flood frequency and severity (Anderson, 1970;

-150 region where urban sprawl has greatly increased imperviousness in the region and contributed to higher volumes of overland runoff (Brody et al., 2015; Gori et al., 2019; Sebastian et al., 2019).
-For this study, percent impervious was measured using the percent developed impervious surface raster from the National Land Cover Database (NLCD) for the years: 2001, 2006, 2011, and 2016.
-Values range from 0-100% and represent the proportion of urban impervious surface within each 30-m cell.
-Because comparable remote sensing imagery only exists for these year, impervious surface was associated with the nearest date of each claim.
+Hall, 1984; Arnold Jr. and Gibbons, 1996; White and Greer, 2006).
+Imperviousness has been previously shown to be highly important in the Houston region, where urban sprawl has greatly increased imperviousness in the region and contributed to higher volumes of overland runoff (Brody et al., 2015; Gori et al., 2019; Sebastian et al., 2019).
+For this study, the percentage of impervious surface was measured using the Percent Impervious Surface raster from the National Land Cover Database (NLCD) for the years 2001, 2006, 2011, and 2016.
+Values range from 0%-100% and represent the proportion of urban impervious surface within each 30 m cell.
+Because comparable remote-sensing imagery only exists for these years, impervious surface was associated with the nearest date of each claim.

 Roughness influences the speed at which stormwater can move across the landscape as well as the magnitude of peak flows in channels (Acrement and Schneider, 1984).
 Previous engineering studies have corroborated the relationship between roughness and overland water flow using Manning's roughness coefficient (Anderson et al., 2006; Thomas and Nisbet, 2007).
-This coefficient, called Manning's n, has become a critical input in many hydrological models and has also been shown be a good predictor of event-based flood susceptibility (Mobley et al., 2019).
-For this study, roughness values were assigned to each NLCD land cover class using the values suggested by Kalyanapu et al. (2010), and, like Ksat, was averaged across the contributing upstream area for each raster cell for the years: 2001, 2004, 2006, 2008, 2011, 2013, and 2016.
+This coefficient, called Manning's n, has become a critical input in many hydrological models and has also been shown to be a good predictor of event-based flood susceptibility (Mobley et al., 2019).
+For this study, roughness values were assigned to each NLCD land cover class using the values suggested by Kalyanapu et al. (2010) and, like $K{\rm sat}$ , were averaged across the contributing upstream area for

+&lt;sup>2 Years: 2001, 2004, 2006, 2008, 2011, 2013, 2016.